• Homeowner

 What is this resource?

-Everyone uses gas, water or electricity, and these utilities are necessary for everyday life.
-When you fall behind on paying your utilities bills, these services may be shut off.
-If you are falling behind on your paying your utilities bills because of financial problems, you might contact your utilities provider to see if they can help you.
+Everyone uses gas, water or electricity.
+Utilities are necessary for everyday life.
+When you fall behind on paying your utility bills, these services may be shut off.
+If you are falling behind on your paying your utility bills because of financial problems, you might contact your utility provider to see if they can help you.
 However, if you are unhappy with the solution they offer you, you can ask an Ombudsman for help.

 • What the Ombudsman does